realJohnDoe/kenpo-notes/content/index.md

 - [[Belts]]
 - [[Forms and Sets]]

-If you like them, drop me a star on [GitHub] or even contribute some ideas for improvements.
+If you like them, feel free to drop me a star on [GitHub] or even contribute some ideas for improvements.

 [Quartz]: https://quartz.jzhao.xyz/